Endovenous Thermal Ablation

-Sclerotherapy uses ultrasound guidance to inject a medication into veins, causing scarring to occur and closing the vein permanently.
-This procedure is routinely used at IVC and patients want to know how this procedure compares to EndoVenous Thermal Ablation (EVTA) as far as pain caused during the procedure and recovery time after the procedure.
+Sclerotherapy uses ultrasound guidance to inject a medication into veins, causing the vein to scar and close permanently.
+This procedure is routinely used at IVC and patients want to know how this procedure compares to endovenous thermal ablation (EVTA) as far as pain caused during the procedure and recovery time after the procedure.

 The sclerotherapy procedure often involves multiple injections along the course of the the problematic veins.
 These injections utilize a very small needle so most patients tolerate the procedure very well.
 Patients often ask if a local numbing agent could be used to anesthetize the area before the injection of the sclerosing agent.
 This technique is not used as this would require two needle sticks, one needle stick to inject a numbing agent and another needle stick to inject the sclerosing agent.
 In general most patients tolerate the sclerotherapy procedure well and do not need any anesthetic agent.
 Though most patients find both EVTA and sclerotherapy very tolerable, patients often find sclerotherapy the easiest of the procedures we perform.

 One of the most frequent questions asked is will the procedures hurt.
 This is often a difficult question to answer, because everyone experiences pain differently.
-There are some patients that report no pain after the procedure and for some patients the pain can be significant.
+Some patients report no pain after the procedure and for others the pain can be significant.
 For the purposes of this discussion we will discuss the average of what most of our patients experience.

 The EVTA (endovenous thermal ablation) procedure utilizes radio frequency or laser energy to close long, large diameter veins.
-This procedure uses heat to close the vein permanently, however, the heat also causes temporary surrounding tissue damage and this is what causes most of the post-procedure pain.
+This procedure uses heat to close the vein permanently, however, the heat also can also cause temporary surrounding tissue damage which is what causes most of the post-procedure pain.
 Typically, the most painful part of the procedure is the injection of local anesthetic.
 Most patients tolerate these injections well.
 We offer patients a relaxing medication like valium or nitrous oxide that can help make these injections more tolerable.
-Patients often report two weeks of a mostly dull achy pain.
+Patients often report two weeks of a mostly dull achy pain after the procedure.
 This can be constant for the first week and by the second week the pain reduces daily until it’s gone.
 An anti-inflammatory medication like ibuprofen is typically the best medication to treat the post-procedure pain.
 Alternatively patients may take Tylenol.

 People often describe a cord like sensation that resembles a pulled muscle.
 This sensation results from the treated vein shrinking in length and causing a tightness.
-This can last for 1-2 months sometimes, as the vein is resolving.
+This can last for one to two months as the vein is resolving.
 Patient often become concerned that something will tear or break, but that does not happen and some mild to medium stretching of the leg can help this resolve faster.